lupyuen/lupyuen.github.io/src/auto2.md

 > __Bob__: I merged the BL602 Updates from __NuttX Mainline__ last night.
 The I2C Touch Panel worked perfectly OK during Automated Testing, here's the evidence: [__Automated Testing Log__](https://github.com/lupyuen/incubator-nuttx/releases/tag/pinedio-2022-05-10).
 Maybe we do some static discharge?
 Switch off the AC, open the windows, remove all metal objects, ...

-This article explains how we accomplished all that...
+This article explains how we accomplished all that with PineDio Stack...

-TODO
+-   __Fully Automated Testing__ of all __NuttX Releases__ for PineDio Stack: GPIO, SPI, Timers, Multithreading, LoRaWAN

+-   Includes Automated Testing of __NuttX Mainline Updates__

+-   Mostly Automated Testing of __I2C Touch Panel__

+    (Needs one Human Touch, in lieu of a Robot Finger)

 # What's Next